If you are going to be involved in any real estate transactions, hiring a real estate attorney can save you time and money.

 The Owner’s Policy is always issued in the amount of the real estate purchase.
 It is purchased for a one-time fee at closing and lasts as long as you or your heirs have an interest in the property.
 This may even be after the insured has sold the property.
 Only Owner’s title insurance fully protects the buyer should a problem arise with the title that was not uncovered during the title search.
 Owner’s title insurance also pays for any legal fees involved in defending a claim to your title.

 Prices and who pays for title insurance vary from state to state.
 On much of the West Coast, the seller pays the title insurance premium for the buyer.
 In other states the buyer obtains an Owner’s policy on his/her own.
+Please visit our title company, Infinity Abstract & Title for more on our services.

 How Am I Protected?